pivotal/docs-platform-automation/docs/concepts/secrets-handling.md

   path: platform-automation-tasks/tasks/configure-director.sh
 ```

-The `prepare-tasks-with-secrets` task will modify the original task to have the credentials found in `director.yml` embedded in the `params` section.
+The `prepare-tasks-with-secrets` task will modify the original task
+to have the variables found in `director.yml` embedded in the `params` section.
-Any credentials found in the `vars.yml` file will not be included in the modified task.
+Any variables found in the `vars.yml` file will not be included in the modified task.
 The `params` added will have a prefix of `OM_VAR`, so there are no collisions.
 The task is a programmatically modified YAML file, so the output loses the comments and keys are sorted.